Contrasting Ozon (OZON) & Its Peers

 |2.68

-Ozon presently has a consensus price target of $58.00, indicating a potential upside of 7.65%.
-As a group, “Catalog & mail-order houses” companies have a potential upside of 15.36%.
-Given Ozon’s competitors stronger consensus rating and higher possible upside, analysts plainly believe Ozon has less favorable growth aspects than its competitors.
+Ozon presently has a consensus target price of $58.00, suggesting a potential upside of 12.23%.
+As a group, “Catalog & mail-order houses” companies have a potential upside of 16.90%.
+Given Ozon’s peers stronger consensus rating and higher probable upside, analysts plainly believe Ozon has less favorable growth aspects than its peers.

+18.4% of Ozon shares are owned by institutional investors.
+Comparatively, 56.7% of shares of all “Catalog & mail-order houses” companies are owned by institutional investors.
+28.7% of shares of all “Catalog & mail-order houses” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Summary